w3-engineers/telemesh/README.md

             implementation deps.support.recyclerview
             implementation deps.support.cardview

-3. How to use custom ui components of **Viper** to reduce some repeated works
+3. Below you will get the reference of how to use custom ui components of **Viper** to reduce some repeated works

 ### RecyclerView
 ------------------------------------------------------------------------